-Nestlé and Nescafé fans need not fear the future of the brand.
+Nestlé and Nescafé fans need not fear the future of the brands.
 It remains among the top coffee brands globally, actually ranking first in terms of revenue despite the noted decrease in sales compared to those of the last century.
 Nescafé still holds the number one position as far as instant coffee goes.
 It would be tough for any other brand to knock it off its solid perch.

 While specialty coffee is on the rise, instant coffee is far from losing its relevance.
-It has a local market, particularly in the above 50 and lower-income demographics.
+It has a local market, particularly in the above-50 and lower-income demographics.
 Considering this, it is quite safe to assume that Nescafé isn’t going anywhere.